Alabama Players to Watch Against Texas A&M-CC - First Round

 Alabama Players to Watch

-Charles Bediako puts up 6.1 points, 5.8 rebounds and 0.7 assists per contest.
-Defensively, he delivers 0.6 steals and 1.8 blocked shots.
+Charles Bediako is posting 6.1 points, 0.7 assists and 5.8 rebounds per contest.

-Jahvon Quinerly is tops on his team in assists per contest (3.8), and also averages 8.1 points and 1.9 rebounds.
-At the other end, he puts up 0.7 steals and 0 blocked shots.
+Jahvon Quinerly averages a team-best 3.8 assists per contest.
+He is also putting up 8.1 points and 1.9 rebounds, shooting 39% from the field and 34.5% from downtown with 1.3 made 3-pointers per game.

 Alabama Top Performers (Last 10 Games)